4d/docs/docs/FormObjects/properties_DataSource.md

 - To be able to store the reference, the field or variable data source must be of the Number type (regardless of the type of value displayed in the list).
 The [expression](properties_Object.md#expression-type) property is automatically set.
 - Valid and unique references must be associated with list items.
-- If you use this property for a [drop-down list](dropdownList_Overview.md), it must be associated with a field or a variable.

 #### JSON Grammar